United for Change: Deliberative Coalition Formation to Change the Status Quo: Introduction

+\item by {\em compromise}, when agents belonging to two coalitions form a new larger coalition, possibly leaving dissenting agents behind;

+\item by {\em multi-party compromise}, when agents belonging to possibly more than two coalitions form a new larger coalition, perhaps leaving dissenting agents behind. \end{enumerate} We refer to these types of coalition formation operations as {\em transitions}.
+Even though these transitions are all inspired by intuitive features of coalition formation in deliberation, we emphasise that we are not making empirical claims about the frequency or popularity of these transitions in real-world deliberations.
+Rather, they should be treated as abstract constructs that enable us to describe a hierarchy of coalition formation modes of increasing sophistication; this, in turn, puts us in a position to make claims to the effect that certain proposal spaces require more elaborate coalition formation procedures.

-We show that, for each class of transitions, the deliberation process is guaranteed to terminate; in fact, for single-agent, follow and merge transitions the number of steps until convergence is at most polynomial in the number of agents.
-Furthermore, follow transitions are sufficient for deliberation to succeed if the set of possible proposals is a subset of the $1$-dimensional Euclidean space, but this is no longer the case in two or more dimensions; in contrast, compromise transitions are sufficient in sufficiently rich subsets of ${\mathbb R}^d$ for each $d\ge 1$.
-However, the `richness' is essential: we provide an example where the space of proposals is a finite subset of ${\mathbb R}^3$, but compromise transitions are not capable of identifying most popular proposals.
+We show that, for each class of transitions, the deliberation process is guaranteed to terminate; in fact, for single-agent, follow, and merge transitions the number of steps until convergence is at most polynomial in the number of agents.
+Furthermore, follow transitions are sufficient for deliberation to succeed if the set of possible proposals is a subset of the $1$-dimensional Euclidean space, but this is no longer the case in two or more dimensions; in contrast, compromise transitions are enough in sufficiently rich subsets of ${\mathbb R}^d$ for each $d\ge 1$.
+The `richness' condition, however, is essential: we provide an example where the space of proposals is a finite subset of ${\mathbb R}^3$, but compromise transitions are not capable of identifying a most popular proposal.

-We view our work as an important step towards modeling a form of pre-vote deliberation usually not studied within the social choice literature: how voters can identify proposals with large support.
-Such a theory provides formal foundations for the design and development of practical systems that can support egalitarian deliberative decision-making, for instance by helping agents to identify mutually beneficial compromise positions~\cite{pietro16system}.
+While our primary focus is on deliberation in Euclidean spaces, we also provide results for two classes of non-Euclidean spaces.
+The first one is the class of weighted trees, with the metric given by the standard path length.
+We show that, in these spaces, merge transitions suffice for successful deliberation.
+The second class of spaces arises naturally in combinatorial domains as well as in multiple referenda settings.
+These spaces, which we refer to as $d$-hypercubes, are defined by the set of all binary opinions on $d$ issues with the discrete metric known as the Hamming, or Manhattan, distance.
+We show that deliberative success in $d$-hypercubes requires multi-party compromises involving at least $d$ coalitions, and possibly more.
+In particular, we prove that $d$-compromises guarantee success if $d\le 3$, but when $d = 4$ we may need $5$-compromises.
+Table~\ref{table:results} provides an overview of our findings, with pointers to the relevant results in the paper.